Advanced Architecture

 The three deployment options in order of recommendation:

-- IaC Accelerator (Bicep or Terraform) — recommended for all organizations with any IaC capability
+1. IaC Accelerator (Bicep or Terraform) — recommended for all organisations with any IaC capability

-- Portal accelerator — suitable for organizations without IaC expertise, but limits future automation
+3. Portal accelerator — suitable for organisations without IaC expertise, but limits future automation

 Subscription Vending